Assistant Professor of Law

 Professor Meyn clerked for Federal District Judge Bernice Donald, who now serves on the Sixth Circuit.
 Professor Meyn also externed for California Supreme Court Justice Ming Chin.

 Professor Meyn served as clinical faculty at the Wisconsin Innocence Project.
 He led a team of students in the effort to vacate the life sentence of Seneca Malone.
-Malone, wrongly convicted of intentional homicide, is now free, employed, and plans to obtain a welding certificate.
 Professor Meyn also served on the team that successfully argued for a new trial for Terry Vollbrecht, who was also wrongly convicted of intentional homicide.